 Will the disruptions caused by COVID‑19 be considered in the examination of my dissertation?

-Yes, where those disruptions have a significant effect that has not been addressed in other ways.
+Yes, where those disruptions have not been addressed in other ways.

-Examiners of dissertations that have been produced in the time period that COVID‑19 disrupted normal life in semester 1, 2020 may be provided with guidelines to account for this.
+Examiners of dissertations that have been produced in the time period that COVID‑19 disrupted normal life in 2020–2022 will be provided with guidelines to account for this.

 Can I get an extension to the submission date of my dissertation?